silverstripe/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

 	</div>

 <div class="notice" markdown='1'>
-"Notification box": A notification box is goof for technical notifications relating to the main text.
+"Notification box": A notification box is good for technical notifications relating to the main text.
 For example, notifying users about a deprecated feature.
 </div>

 Code: